osirisseye/Crowdsourcer.io-Front-End-Mockups/docs/VHOST.md

 7. Navigate to Apache's httpd-vhosts.conf file, either in the XAMPP dashboard, or manually (Default is C:/XAMPP/Apache/conf/extra/httpd-vhosts.conf).

-8. *Only do this step once, ever :D*.
-Add the following code at the bottom of the document.
+8. Add the following code at the bottom of the document.
 This is basically saying, "Whenever someone goes to localhost on this machine, serve the contents in 'C:\XAMPP\htdocs".
 This should be the XAMPP dashboard. *Make sure to change the directories to match your environment, and mind where there are and are not quotation marks.*
 ```
 NameVirtualHost 127.0.0.1
 <VirtualHost 127.0.0.1>